apache/hop/README.md

 - [OpenJDK](https://openjdk.java.net/) Java 11 compiler or higher.
 Make sure to get the latest updates to support recent features like dark mode on the various platforms.
 - [Maven](http://maven.apache.org/) 3.6.3 or higher

+Verify Maven Java version: (should be Java 11 to compile properly without skipping tests)

+    mvn -version

 Unzip the archive